At Boeing and Airbus, Finished Airplanes Pile Up | MarketScreener

 A big reason for the pileup at Boeing is the grounding of the 737 MAX since March 2019.
 More than 420 remain undelivered after regulators banned the MAX from carrying passengers following two fatal crashes that took a total of 346 lives.
 MAX production, which Boeing halted for more than four months starting in January, is set to reach 31 a month next year, about half the rate before its grounding.
 The Federal Aviation Administration isn't likely to grant the MAX approval to resume commercial service until late October or early November, according to U.S. government and industry officials.

-A slowdown in wide-body deliveries has left Boeing stuck with those aircraft too.
+A slowdown in deliveries of wide-body jets, which are bigger than the MAX, has left Boeing stuck with those aircraft too.
 Demand for those planes, which are often used in international travel, is expected to recover more slowly than that for smaller planes used for short-haul trips.
 An estimated 35 wide-body 787 Dreamliner, 777 and 747 jets were awaiting delivery in early July, according to Ascend by Cirium.

 Boeing had been producing 14 Dreamliners and five 777s a month before saying in April it would cut production rates.
 As parking near its factories fills up, Boeing has begun storing some jets at an airfield in Victorville, Calif., a person briefed on the company's plans said.

 Boeing Chief Financial Officer Greg Smith said earlier this month that the company is negotiating delivery timing with customers that will help determine production rates.
+Such negotiations can result in airlines agreeing to purchase other aircraft or services in later years.
+Aircraft-purchase contracts generally allow buyers to walk away without financial penalty if manufacturer delays postpone deliveries for a year or more.
 Boeing already has slashed production and moved to cut 10% of its 160,000-employee global workforce in response to plunging air-travel demand.

-Airbus has said it plans to cut 15,000 jobs and has cut production by about a third.
+Airbus has said it plans to cut 15,000 jobs and has lowered production by about one-third.
 Airbus had about 130 jets awaiting delivery at the end of June, a spokesman said.
 Airbus customers in some cases have performed virtual checks of aircraft or picked up planes from different locations as a result of quarantine requirements, the spokesman said.

 "Comparisons with previous years are meaningless when the Covid-19 pandemic is affecting the world economy in an unprecedented manner," the Airbus spokesman said.